SodaWithoutSparkles/revanced-troubleshooting-guide/first-start-guide.md

 # Preface

-This is a first start guide for starters to patch a copy of ReVanced YouTube.
+This is a first-start guide for starters to patch a copy of ReVanced YouTube.

 This guide is for non-root users, but it should still work for root users.

 Remember: There is **NO** way to *download* ReVanced.
-To prevent distribution of copyrighted materials, you need to "make" ReVanced yourself. **ANY places where you can _download_ ReVanced YouTube is either lying or contains malware**.
+To prevent the distribution of copyrighted materials, you need to "make" ReVanced yourself. **ANY place where you can _download_ ReVanced YouTube is either lying or contains malware**.

 # Requirements

 You need to have the following to follow this guide:

 - An Android smartphone with
-    - android 8 or later
+    - Android 8 or later
     - 1GB or more storage space

 - About 15 minutes of time